 Central to the showcase was the visual spectacle crafted by Paul Jatayna, whose previous works perfectly aligned with MCR’s vision.
 With its blippy synthesizers, fat bass, atmospheric city sounds, looped voice samples, and air horns, budots is a genre that thrives on maximalism.
 It demands attention—and the jeepney trope perfectly complements its sonic identity.

 “Firstly, it was a symbol of vernacular aesthetics and Filipino maximalism.
 Secondly, budots is largely heard in jeepney commutes with DIY speakers and decor.
-And thirdly, the ‘concept’ of the jeepney illustrates how cultures evolve, taking cues from several reference points,” said Sai when asked about their design brief.
+And thirdly, the ‘concept’ of the jeepney illustrates how cultures evolve, taking cues from several reference points,” says Sai when asked about their design brief.

-“The jeepney was the product of American colonization, which—over the decades—Filipinos absorbed and turned into its own thing.
-Budots very much works in the same way where it began as DJ Love’s fascination with ’00s Eurodance, transforming it into something uniquely grassroots,” the archivist elaborated.
+“The jeepney was the product of American colonization, which—over decades—Filipinos absorbed and turned into its own thing.
+Budots very much works in the same way where it began as DJ Love’s fascination with ’00s Eurodance, transforming it into something uniquely grassroots,” the archivist elaborates.
 “Culture isn’t a static process, and that’s something we hoped we communicated in the production.”

 What was the general reception of the event?